Modular multiplicative inverse

 which is the shorthand way of writing the statement that m divides (evenly) the quantity ax − 1, or, put another way, the remainder after dividing ax by the integer m is 1.
-If a does have an inverse modulo m, then there are an infinite number of solutions of this congruence, which form a congruence class with respect to this modulus.
+If a does have an inverse modulo m, then there is an infinite number of solutions of this congruence, which form a congruence class with respect to this modulus.
 Furthermore, any integer that is congruent to a (i.e., in a's congruence class) has any element of x's congruence class as a modular multiplicative inverse.
 Using the notation of $\overline{w}$ to indicate the congruence class containing w, this can be expressed by saying that the modulo multiplicative inverse of the congruence class $\overline{a}$ is the congruence class $\overline{x}$ such that:

 where the symbol $\cdot_m$ denotes the multiplication of equivalence classes modulo m.

 Written in this way, the analogy with the usual concept of a multiplicative inverse in the set of rational or real numbers is clearly represented, replacing the numbers by congruence classes and altering the binary operation appropriately.